ndaversa/hubot-reminder-bot/README.md

 #Hubot Reminder Bot
-A hubot script to setup reminders using cron time
+A hubot script to setup reminders using a natural language parser

 ###Dependencies
   * coffee-script
-  * cron
+  * later
   * underscore
   * moment